-This option is only available if your license includes Sophos Email.
+You can only use this option if your license includes Sophos Email.

 A list of domains and addresses that are allowed to connect with your email system, or are blocked from it, helps you control unwanted emails.
 Add domains and addresses you trust to the allow list, and those you don't trust to the block list.
 This setting only applies to inbound messages.